min69u/Reforestation/README.md

-## Do you want a brief explanation of what an acorn is?
-In a nutshell, it's an oak tree.
+## How do you make holy water?
+You boil the hell out of it.